rhilconsultants/openshift/workshops/OpenShift Pipelines/Exercise-4/README.md

 Save the JSON data from your `httpserver` log in order to refer to it when building the `TriggerBinding` in the next section.

-## Getting dirty
+## Configuring an Event Listener

-Now that we are familier  with the important concepts , let's create a trigger that will start the `Pipeline` when there is a change in the git master branch.
+Now that we are familier  with the important concepts, let's create a trigger that will start the `Pipeline` when there is a change in the git master branch.
 We will use our pipelines and tasks that we used up until this point and create a trigger for them.